JulienLeprince/fiftyshadesofgrey/README.md

 ![models_applied](fig/TiTmTeThTsAeRia_RCmodel.pdf)

-For a detailed description of the grey-box models, the reader is suggested to refer to the work of [Bacher and Madsen](https://www.sciencedirect.com/science/article/pii/S0378778811000491).
+For a detailed description of the grey-box models, the enthuastic reader is suggested to refer to the work of [Bacher and Madsen](https://www.sciencedirect.com/science/article/pii/S0378778811000491).

 ### Model selection